 EAB generally attacks the top of the tree first and then moves down the trunk.
-In the top of the tree generally we are looking for large dead sections poking out of the top and an increase in bird activity (especially woodpeckers- they loove EAB).
-In addition there could also be an increased number of smaller shoots coming off different places on the trunk.
+In the top of the tree, generally, we are looking for large dead sections poking out of the top and an increase in bird activity (especially woodpeckers – they love EAB).
+In addition, there could also be an increased number of smaller shoots coming off different places on the trunk.
 The telltale sign for EAB is a small D-Shaped exit hole from the pest in the bark.
 The hole is very distinct from those that other pests make.

 Should I be treating now?

 Yes!
-If you have an ash tree that you love or care for now is the time to get a protection plan in place.
-EAB is knocking at Charlotte's door!!!
+If you have an ash tree that you love or care for, now is the time to get a protection plan in place.
+EAB is knocking at our door.